 Sometimes, I taste dark chocolate.
 The end tends back toward smoke, with a pop of peat and ginger.
 The mouthfeel is light and delicate – not meaty and muscular, so be warned if you’re looking for a heavy-hitter.

-- First non-Scottish and non-English independent Scotch whisky bottler
+- Established in 1968, Samaroli is the first non-Scottish and non-English independent Scotch whisky bottler

 - One of the early pioneers of bottling cask strength whiskies in the 1980s and also one of the first to embrace no age statements transparently